rafaqz/Rasters.jl/README.md

 GeoData provides a standardised interface that allows many source data types to be used with identical syntax.

-- Scripts and packages building on GeoData.jl can treat `AbstractGeoArray`, `AbstractGeoStack`, and `AbstrackGeoSeries` as black boxes.
+- Scripts and packages building on GeoData.jl can treat `AbstractRaster`, `AbstractRasterStack`, and `AbstrackRasterSeries` as black boxes.
   - The data could hold GeoTiff or NetCDF files, `Array`s in memory or `CuArray`s on the GPU - they will all behave in the same way.
-  - `AbstractGeoStack` can be a Netcdf or HDF5 file, or a `NamedTuple` of `GDALarray` holding `.tif` files, or all `GeoArray` in memory.
+  - `AbstractRasterStack` can be a Netcdf or HDF5 file, or a `NamedTuple` of `GDALarray` holding `.tif` files, or all `Raster` in memory.
   - Users do not have to deal with the specifics of spatial file types.
 - For `Projected` mode you can index with any projection by setting the `mappedcrs` keyword on construction.
 You don't need to know the underlying